NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - Encoding images using modern, well-optimized file formats like [AVIF](https://en.wikipedia.org/wiki/AVIF) or [WEBP](https://en.wikipedia.org/wiki/WebP).

 The HTML `<img>`, `<picture>` and `<video>` elements allow webpages to [provide multiple sources for the same multimedia item](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/source) and let the browser pick the version of the appropriate format and size.
-This allows us to cater to the needs of all users, by providing alternative versions of each image: Different resolutions for different screen sizes, and images in both modern, well-optimized file formats for new browsers and in older formats for legacy browsers.
+This allows us to provide alternative versions of the same image: Different resolutions for different screen sizes, and images in both modern, well-optimized file formats for new browsers and in older formats for legacy browsers.

 As setting up a system that provides multiple sources for each image can be quite complex, many web frameworks and hosting services include image optimization tools to automate this task.

 #### Subsetting web font files

-Web pages can use text fonts installed on users' systems or load custom web font files.
-[Web fonts](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) can be large, as they may include the glyphs of a very large set of Unicode characters to support many languages.
-To avoid loading glyphs that are never used on the web page, font files can be split into separate files that define the glyphs of subsets of Unicode characters (for example, only Latin characters or only Arabic characters).
+Web pages can use text fonts installed on users' systems, and can also load custom [Web font](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) files.
+These files can be large, as they may include the glyphs of a very large set of Unicode characters to support many languages.
+To avoid loading glyphs that are never used on the web page, font files can be split into separate files that define each the glyphs of a subset of Unicode characters (for example, only Latin characters or only Arabic characters).
 This process is called subsetting.

 When a web font is defined by multiple subset files, the browser ensures it downloads only the files containing glyphs that actually appear on the page.
 Check out the MDN articles on [unicode-range](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/unicode-range) and the section on [loading only the glyphs you need](https://developer.mozilla.org/en-US/docs/Learn/Performance/CSS#loading_only_the_glyphs_you_need).